 Editor’s Note: Blue Star Family Restaurant is now closed.
-The restaurant changed ownership in 2018 and the new owners have renovated the diner and opened it under a new name.
+The restaurant changed ownership in 2018 and reopened under the name Rocky Family Restaurant.
+That restaurant closed in early 2019.

 We never went out to eat a lot when I was a kid.
 But when we did, it was usually to Risser’s Family Restaurant in Stouchsburg.

 It was always a favorite, a good diner with plenty of food at reasonable prices.
 And I absolutely loved their Pennsylvania Dutch specials.

 When Risser’s closed in the wake of owner Ernie Risser’s death, it left much of western Berks and eastern Lebanon Counties looking for a place to go.

 But the restaurant was reborn in late 2015, and the new Blue Star Family Restaurant is trying to create its own loyal following.

 The restaurant’s name harkens back to the 1950s when the Blue Star Diner first opened in the spot, decades before Ernie Risser took it over.
 More than the name has changed, though, as the restaurant has undergone a significant overhaul under the new ownership.